openstack/mistral/README.md

 This will install necessary virtual environments and run all the project tests.
 Installing virtual environments may take significant time (~10-15 mins).

-### Mistral configuration

-Open *etc/mistral.conf* file and fix configuration properties as needed.
-For example, *host* and *port* specified by default may not be desired in a particular environment.

 ### Running Mistral API server
-To run Mistral API server perform the following commands in a shell:
+To run Mistral API server perform the following command in a shell:

-*tox -evenv -- mistral/cmd/api.py --config-file etc/mistral.conf*
+*tox -evenv -- python mistral/cmd/api.py --config-file path_to_config*

+Note that an example configuration file can be found in etc/mistral.conf.example.

+### Running Mistral Task Executors
+To run Mistral Task Executor instance perform the following command in a shell:

+*tox -evenv -- python mistral/cmd/task_executor.py --config-file path_to_config*

+Note that at least one Executor instance should be running so that workflow tasks are processed by Mistral.